Man faces attempted homicide charge in 5-year-old's fall from Mall of American balcony

 Witnesses told officers "that the suspect, that had either pushed or possibly thrown the child, took off running immediately after the incident," Bloomington Police Chief Jeff Potts said.

-Potts said officers "quickly" found the suspect in the mall and took him into custody.
+Potts said that a witness attempted to stop the suspect from fleeing, and officers then "quickly" found the suspect in the mall and took him into custody.

 The suspect, Emmanuel Deshawn Aranda, 24, who is from metro area, faces a charge of attempted homicide, police said in a statement.

-Police said they don't believe he has any relationship with the child or the child's family.
+Police said that he did not have a relationship with the child or the child's family.
 Officers are still investigating the scene, and are working with mall employees to find video footage of the incident.

+His reason for throwing the child from the third floor is still unclear, but Potts said they are still trying to figure out why this happened.

 "We believe this an isolated incident and there is no threat to the public,” police said, adding that the investigation by Bloomington Police, the Hennepin County sheriff's crime lab, and Metro Transit Police is continuing.